UPPMAX/HPC-python/docs/day2/pandas.rst

    * How to perform basic operations - statistics, binary operators, vectorized math and string methods
    * What are GroupBy objects and their uses
    * How to compare data, implement complex and/or user-defined functions, and perform windowed operations
-   * How to use or create time series data (if time allows)
-   * Advanced topics (if time allows) - How to prep for ML/AI, what are memory-saving data types
+   * Advanced topics (if time allows) - time series, memory-saving data types, how to prep for ML/AI

 We will also have a short session after this on plotting with Seaborn, a package for easily making publication-ready statistical plots with Pandas data structures.